rossbishop/art-site/README.md

 Users can customise a user profile with personal details such as a biography, job title and location as well as custom avatar and banner images.
 A user's profile page will display a collection of all of the projects they have created to date.

 Users of the site are able to comment per revision on other user's work to help give constructive feedback.
 Users can browse the different revisions of a project via an image carousel which displays the content along with its description and other user comments associated with that revision.
 Comments are separated per revision, such that the dialogue remains focussed on the each iteration of content.

-**NOTE: The current iteration of the site is a proof of concept only and as such is only deployed in a development environment for demonstrative purposes.
-There are a number of improvements that need to be made to push this project to a production environment**

 ## Live demo site
 Feel free to test any provided functionality such as user account creation, projects, comments etc. Databases are wiped and restored from a default state daily.